python-ellar/ellar/docs/overview/interceptors.md

 # **Interceptors - [(AOP) technique](https://en.wikipedia.org/wiki/Aspect-oriented_programming){target="_blank"}**

-An interceptor is a class annotated with the `@injectable()` decorator and implements the EllarInterceptor interface.
+An interceptor is a class marked with the `@injectable()` decorator and adhering to the **`EllarInterceptor`** interface.
-During request-response cycle, interceptors are called after middleware execution before route handler execution.

-Interceptors have a set of useful capabilities which are inspired by the  [Aspect Oriented Programming (AOP) technique](https://en.wikipedia.org/wiki/Aspect-oriented_programming){target="_blank"} technique.
-They make it possible to:

-- bind extra logic before / after method execution
+They execute additional logic before or after method invocation.

-- transform the result returned from a function
-- transform the exception thrown from a function
-- extend the basic function behavior
-- completely override a function depending on specific conditions (e.g., for caching purposes)
+Inspired by the principles of [Aspect-Oriented Programming (AOP)](https://en.wikipedia.org/wiki/Aspect-oriented_programming){target="_blank"}, interceptors offer several functionalities:

+- Pre- and post-processing of method executions.
+- Transformation of return values.
+- Handling exceptions thrown during execution.
+- Extension of method behavior.
+- Conditional method override, useful for tasks like caching.

 ## **Basic**
-Each interceptor implements the `intercept()` method, which takes two arguments.
+Each interceptor class includes an `intercept()` method, accepting two parameters.
-The first one is the `ExecutionContext` instance (exactly the same object as for [guards](guards.md){target="_blank"}) and `next_interceptor` awaitable function that executes the next interceptor in the execution chain.
+The first parameter is an instance of the `ExecutionContext` class, which is identical to the object used for [guards](guards.md).
+The second parameter is a callable asynchronous function called `next_interceptor`, responsible for executing the subsequent interceptor in the execution sequence.

 ```python
 import typing as t